cPanelPeter/rebuild_webalizer_hist/README.txt

 and re-create the webalizer.hist file.

 After running this, your Webalizer history should be back to normal.
 Please note though that Webalizer only stores 1 year worth of history.
-So if you have lost more than 1 year, you will probably only be able to get back one year despite having previsous years usage_YYYYMM.html files.
+So if you have lost more than 1 year, you will probably only be able to get back one year despite having previous years usage_YYYYMM.html files.